If you’re an instructor or supervisor who often comes across errors when you read police reports, today’s post is for you.

 When officers write badly, it’s often because they’re carrying their conversational habits over to their reports: “didn’t have none,” “him and I,” “I seen,” and so on.

 But there’s an easy remedy.
 Most people have had plenty of exposure to Standard English through school, television, radio, movies, and so on.
-If they stop to think about what they’ve just said or written, they’ll pick up the mistake right away.
+If they stop to think about what they’ve just said or written, they’ll pick up mistakes right away.

 It all comes down to who’s in charge.
 If you’re an instructor or supervisor who fixes all the mistakes yourself, officers have little reason to slow down and write more carefully.
 But if you hand back the offending report and insist on a rewrite without the mistakes, you’ll soon start seeing better reports.